What is Seitan?

-Seitan is wheat flour with all its starch granules washed away, leaving only the strands of pure gluten.
+Seitan is wheat flour with all its starch granule washed away, leaving only the strands of pure gluten.
+Gluten is a naturally occurring protein in the wheat plant!
+Seitan is high in protein and tasty!

 Why cook with seitan?